 Jennifer Aniston: A little bit of both.
 The vision was always there; I knew what I wanted it to be.
 But it was so much fun to be a part of the testing: smelling the products, seeing what worked and what didn't work.
 Though it did take us forever, because I pay attention to details and I'm very particular.
 But there was no deadline, so we just waited until we found the absolute perfect product.
 We all tried it, we had our friends try it, and we got a lot of feedback.

 Refinery29: I can't wait to try it!
-What’s your favourite way to use the Glossing Detangler?
+What’s your favorite way to use the Glossing Detangler?
 How often are you using it and how do you incorporate it into your existing hair-care routine?

 Refinery29: The name is so cute; what’s the story there?